 If you have culinary herbs and spices in your kitchen, you have the right ingredients to create infusions that can be used medicinally to heal what’s ailing you.

 An infusion is medicine that is delivered via a liquid (water base).

 Something to keep in mind is that culinary medicine is gentle, but that does NOT mean it is ineffective.
-Gentle means that it won’t contribute to the many negative side effects that prescription medications does.
+Gentle means that it won’t contribute to negative side effects like prescription medications does.

 Get my FREE guide to Using Food and Herbs as Medicine

-Andrea Beaman is an internationally renowned Holistic Health Coach, Natural Foods Chef, Speaker and Herbalist.
+Andrea Beaman is an internationally renowned Holistic Health Coach, Natural Foods Chef, Speaker, Herbalist and best-selling author.
 Named one of the top 100 Most Influential Health and Fitness Experts, she is also a recipient of the Natural Gourmet Institute’s Award for Excellence in Health-Supportive Education and a Health Leadership award from The Institute for Integrative Nutrition.
 Since 1999, Andrea has been teaching people how to harness the body’s own preventative and healing powers using food, herbal remedies and alternative medicine.

 Some recipes and articles on this site may contain affiliate links to products we trust and love.
 The money received helps keep this website and all of its healthful and delicious content FREE to the public.